calmoo/async_url_getter/README.md

 async-url-getter url_list.txt -t 10
 ```
 In this example, there is a malformed URL, a non-existent server and a server that
-does not respond within the timeout:
+does not respond within the timeout.

 Sample output: